AnkitAhlwat/Breakly/README.md

-    /contact_us.js           # Script that writes user contact_us form data into firestore /editProfile.js          # Script which takes user information and updates their user info fields in firestore /firebaseAPI_TEAM10.js   # Script which links to firebase firestore /getUserData.js          # Script which gets the user data????
-    /load_skeleton.js        # Script that loads the top and bottom nav bars to each webpage /logout.js               # Script which allows users to logout /main.js                 # Script which gets the user name to populate in span
+    /contact_us.js           # Script that writes user contact_us form data into firestore /editProfile.js          # Script which takes user information and updates their user info fields in firestore /firebaseAPI_TEAM10.js   # Script which links to firebase firestore /getUserData.js          # Script which gets the user data from firestore and populates the edit_profile.html page /load_skeleton.js        # Script that loads the top and bottom nav bars to each webpage /logout.js               # Script which allows users to logout /main.js                 # Script which gets the user name to populate in span